fireis/FCND-Estimation-CPP/README.md

 **Hint: When it comes to writing the function for GetRbgPrime, make sure to triple check you've set all the correct parts of the matrix.**

 **Hint: recall that the control input is the acceleration!**

+** Student Note:**In this task, I've implemented the matrix definition shown on equation 52 of Estimation for Quadrotors

 5. Run your covariance prediction and tune the `QPosXYStd` and the `QVelXYStd` process parameters in `QuadEstimatorEKF.txt` to try to capture the magnitude of the error you see.
 Note that as error grows our simplified model will not capture the real error dynamics (for example, specifically, coming from attitude errors), therefore  try to make it look reasonable only for a relatively short prediction period (the scenario is set for one second).
 A good solution looks as follows: